AnggaR96s/Reforestation/README.md

-## Guy told me today he did not know what cloning is.
-I told him, "that makes 2 of us."
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.